Eric Roth: Career

 Roth won the Academy Award for Best Adapted Screenplay for Forrest Gump.
-He is known for writing his scripts in a DOS program without Internet access, as well as distributing the scripts only in hard copy formats.
+He is known for writing his scripts in an obsolete MS-DOS application called Movie Master without Internet access and distributing the scripts only in hard copy formats.
 He followed his Academy Award win by co-writing screenplays for several Oscar-nominated films, including The Insider, Munich, The Curious Case of Benjamin Button, and A Star Is Born.
-While writing The Curious Case of Benjamin Button, he lost both of his parents, and as a result views the film as "...my most personal movie."
+While writing The Curious Case of Benjamin Button, he lost both of his parents, and as a result views the film as "my most personal movie."

 Personal life

 Roth lives in Santa Monica, California.
 He has five children, including documentary filmmaker Vanessa Roth, and filmmakers Geoffrey Roth and Alec Roth; and six grandchildren.

-Roth was one of the investors defrauded by Bernard Madoff in a Ponzi Scheme via Stanley Chais.
+Roth was one of the investors defrauded by Bernard Madoff in a Ponzi scheme via Stanley Chais.
 He stated that his losses were heavy and he has lost his retirement money, although the full extent is unknown.
 As a result of the fraud and the associated losses, Roth sued the estate of Chais, who died on September 26, 2010.